 In this post, we show you how to download your Twitter archive and view your entire tweet history using a browser or a basic spreadsheet app such as Excel or Numbers.

 How to download your Twitter archive

-2) On the left, click More and select Settings and privacy.
+2) Select Settings and privacy.

-6) Enter your password, click Confirm, and then hit the Download archive button.
+8) Enter your password, click Confirm, and then hit the Download archive button.

-View your Twitter archive by year and month
+How to view your Twitter archive by year and month

-This is my preferred way of browsing my Twitter history because it is clean and lets you browse per year and per month.
+This is my preferred way of browsing my Twitter history because it is clean and lets you browse per year and month.
 It even shows you how many tweets you sent in a given month.